Has Hollywood totally messed up our sex lives?

 3. The Women Always Have Libidos Through the Roof

 Women want sex.
 All the time.
 They want it just as much as men do.
-We have whole shows dedicated to this: Sex and the City, Jersey Shore.
+From episodes of Friends to Sex and the City, women are always raring to go.

 What We Feel: Watch this long enough, and many women start to worry that they’re frigid.
 If you’re not panting and on the prowl, are you therefore undersexed?
 Nope.
-Most women’s desire and arousal doesn’t actually kick in until you’ve started to make love.
+For many women, desire and arousal doesn’t actually kick in until you’ve started to make love.
 While some women have really high sex drives, many women just don’t.
 But that doesn’t mean that you can’t enjoy making love anyway!
 If you throw yourself into it, and believe your body will follow, it likely will.

 If, on the other hand, you believe Hollywood and you’re waiting until you’re completely turned on to have sex, you may be waiting a long time.